isabella232/aspnet-webhooks-rest-sample/README.md

 * A public HTTPS endpoint to receive and send HTTP requests.
 You can use Microsoft Azure or another service to host your endpoint.
 If you prefer, you can use ngrok (or a similar tool) while testing to temporarily allow messages from Microsoft Graph to tunnel to a port on your local computer.
 [Instructions for setting up ngrok](#ngrok) are included below.

 * The client ID and key from the application that you added to a Microsoft Azure tenant.
-You can use the [Office 365 app registration tool](http://dev.office.com/app-registration), which simplifies app registration.
+You can use the [Office 365 app registration tool](http://dev.office.com/app-registration), which simplifies the process.
 Use the following parameters:

    |       Parameter | Value                    |
    |----------------:|:-------------------------|